Francesco149/gopher/blog/000004-wiiu-void-linux.md

     echo 'con2fbmap 2 1' | sudo tee -a /etc/rc.local

-if you want xorg to use both screens instead, don't do the con2fbmap stuff and put this in your `/etc/X11/xorg.conf`
+if you want xorg to use both screens instead, put this in your `/etc/X11/xorg.conf`

+you still need the con2fbmap in `rc.local` to initialize the fbdev

     Section "Device"
             Identifier      "FBDEV 0"